sagemath/sagecell/README.md

     make start
     ```

-    Note that we are building a special branch of Sage for the Cell server, do NOT use your regular Sage installation!
+    Note that we are building a special branch of Sage, do NOT use your regular Sage installation!

-5. Prepare Sage for Sage Cell:
+5. Prepare Sage for SageMathCell:

     ```bash
-    ./sage -sh -c "easy_install pip"
-    ./sage -i zeromq
-    ./sage -i pyzmq
     # We need IPython stuff not present in spkg.
     pushd local/lib/python/site-packages
     rm -rf IPython*